sstrick22/CellularSandbox/README.md

 ## Condition

 A condition is an equation used to specify when a state transition should occur.
-For example, a condition describing when a "DEAD" cell should transition to "LIVE" in Conway's Game of Life would be `LIVE == 2 || LIVE == 3`.
+For example, a condition describing when a "LIVE" cell should transition to "DEAD" in Conway's Game of Life would be `LIVE < 2 || LIVE > 3`.
 The symbols available in a condition are:

 ### Values